Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 Suggested settings:

     shared_buffers = 128MB
+    min_wal_size = 1GB
-    checkpoint_segments = 20
+    max_wal_size = 2GB
     maintenance_work_mem = 256MB
     autovacuum = off
     fsync = off

-The latter two ones allow a faster import.

-The first turns off auto-vacuum during the import and allows you to run a vacuum at the end.
-The second will introduce data corruption in case of a power outage and is dangerous.
-If you have a power outage while importing the data you will have to drop the data from the database and re-import, but it’s faster.
+The latter two ones allow a faster import: the first turns off auto-vacuum during the import and allows you to run a vacuum at the end; the second introduces data corruption in case of a power outage and is dangerous.
+If you have a power outage while importing the data, you will have to drop the data from the database and re-import, but it’s faster.
 Just remember to change these settings back after importing. fsync has no effect on query times once the data is loaded.

+The PostgreSQL tuning adopted by OpenStreetMap can be found in the [PostgreSQL Chef Cookbook](https://github.com/openstreetmap/chef/blob/master/cookbooks/postgresql/attributes/default.rb): the specific PostgreSQL tuning for the OpenStreetMap tile servers is reported in the related [Tileserver Chef configuration](https://github.com/openstreetmap/chef/blob/master/roles/tile.rb#L38-L45).

-Suggested settings for a system with 16GB of RAM:
+For a dev&test installation on a system with 16GB of RAM, the suggested settings are the following:

     shared_buffers = 2GB
     work_mem = 128MB
     maintenance_work_mem = 1GB
     wal_level = minimal
     synchronous_commit = off
+    min_wal_size = 1GB
-    checkpoint_segments = 64
+    max_wal_size = 2GB
     checkpoint_timeout = 15min
     checkpoint_completion_target = 0.9
     default_statistics_target = 1000